fedosejev/javascript-questions/events/README.md

 Two common patterns for `EventEmitter`s:
 + As a return value from a function call
-+ Objects that extend `EventEmitter` to emit events themselves
++ Objects that extend `EventEmitter.prototype` object to emit events themselves

 ### Try